caido/documentation/src/concepts/plugins/plugin_basics.md

 ## Plugin Packages

 A plugin is comprised of an installed **package** (_a collection of directories and files_).
-Everything from metadata properties, configuration details, dependency/type definitions, user-interface elements, function scripts, etc. are included in these packages.
+Everything from metadata properties, configuration details, dependency declarations, user-interface elements, function scripts, etc. are included in these packages.

 ::: info
 For documentation on the tooling files shared by all plugin starterkits offered by Caido - click [here](/concepts/plugins/plugin_tooling.md).